ap

 There was a sliver of good news for the Rockies in their 5-2 loss.
 Shortstop Ezequiel Tovar, mired in a deep slump, hit a solo homer in the ninth off righty reliever Garrett Whitlock.
 It was Tovar’s sixth homer of the season.

 Gray dominated Colorado for seven innings, striking out 11.
 Gray’s only major mistake was a first-pitch cutter that Willi Castro blasted for a 435-foot homer to right in the second inning.
+Castro is hitting everybody these days.
+Four of his six home runs have come in June, and he’s slashing .304/.422/.536 with four doubles, 14 RBIs, and 12 walks in 19 games this month.

-Sullivan, making his third start in the majors, walked a tightrope from the beginning of the game when he walked leadoff hitter Nate Eaton, who scored on Wilyer Abreu’s triple to center.
+Sullivan, making his third start in the majors, walked a tightrope from the very beginning of the game when he walked leadoff hitter Nate Eaton, who scored on Wilyer Abreu’s triple to center.
 Sullivan hung on for five innings, saving Colorado’s bullpen some work, and gave up only three runs on five hits.

 However, Sullivan walked five and committed a balk, and, at times, he looked in over his head.